Lady Diana Beauclerk: Sculpture design

 Beauclerk designed the allegorical group, sculpted by John de Veere of the Coade Stone factory, to decorate the plain facade of the Pelican and British Empire Life Insurance Company at 70 Lombard Street in the City of London.
 It was rescued before building demolition in 1915 and is now displayed in the Horniman Museum.

 Later life, death, and legacy

 Beauclerk's second husband died in 1780 and, due to restricted finances, she began to lead a more retired life.
-She died in 1808 and was buried in Richmond.
+Lady Diana died in 1808 and is buried at Richmond, Surrey.

-In the mid-1990s a portrait of her hung in Kenwood House, on Hampstead Heath in London, with the caption: "Lady Diana Spencer, known chiefly for the unhappiness of her first marriage."
+In the mid-1990s a portrait of her hung in Kenwood House, Hampstead in north London, with the caption: "Lady Diana Spencer, known chiefly for the unhappiness of her first marriage."